Tirzepatide monograph · Evidence review

 A few honest reassurances

 Most people find the first injection is hard only because of nerves; by week two it is a 30-second routine.
-A short sting, a small bead of liquid, or a tiny bruise is normal, and minor injection-site redness is one of the more common, mild side effects reported in the trials.
-What is **not** routine — and worth a call to your clinician — is a severe or spreading reaction at the site, signs of infection, severe abdominal pain, or symptoms that go well beyond the expected early GI nausea.
+A short sting, a small bead of liquid, or a tiny bruise is normal, and minor injection-site redness is one of the more common, mild side effects reported in the trials — we cover the lumps, itching, and redness, and how to ease them, in tirzepatide injection-site reactions.
+What is not routine — and worth a call to your clinician — is a severe or spreading reaction at the site, signs of infection, severe abdominal pain, or symptoms that go well beyond the expected early GI nausea.
 For the full safety picture, see our breakdown of Zepbound side effects, and for the broader evidence behind the drug, our tirzepatide evidence guide.
 Remember the same rule we started with: your prescriber set your dose, and your in-box Instructions for Use are the authoritative steps1.
 When you are ready to compare where to get it, start with our best tirzepatide overview.

 Frequently asked questions